The augmented soldier will become reality

 brain chip

 On August 28, 2020, Elon Musk, billionaire founder of SpaceX and Tesla Motors, presented a chip developed by its start-up Neuralink.
 Intended to be implanted in the brain, it must initially treat neurological diseases.
 But Elon Musk plans to use it to connect to a computer via bluetooth or to control machines.
-The chip could help develop direct brain-to-brain communication.
+The chip might help develop direct brain-to-brain communication.

 A screen in a contact lens

 Californian start-up Mojo Vision has developed an augmented reality contact lens.
 Its 70,000-pixel mini-screen is translucent, so wearers can see various information displayed in their normal field of vision.
-The soldier could thus see his enemies appearing in a different color.
+The soldier might thus see his enemies appearing in a different color.

 muscle implant

-A network of chips implanted throughout the body could directly stimulate nerves via light pulses.
+A network of chips implanted throughout the body might directly stimulate nerves via light pulses.
 The muscles would be automatically controlled by an artificial intelligence that would improve the performance of the soldiers and avoid dangers, for example enemy fire.

 Monitor wristband